A-Alviento/A-Alviento/README.md

-- 👋 Hi, I’m Adrian, a student at Nanyang Technological University, studying Math and Computer Science.
+### 👋 Hello

+I’m Adrian

+Welcome to my little coding space :) I'm currently studying Math and Computer Science.
+I like solving problems through programming.

 <!---
 A-Alviento/A-Alviento is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.